[image]

 4.1.0: Feb-12-2026, All Platforms — Multiple Upgrades

-This update includes both improvements and fixes, and is a recommended upgrade for all users on all platforms:
+This update includes both new functionality and fixes, and is a recommended upgrade for all users on all platforms:

 Calendar changes indicator